NafanJ/NafanJ/README.md

 ## 💼 What I Do
 - Front-end development with a focus on HTML, CSS, and JavaScript.
 - Crafting responsive, user-friendly, and visually appealing websites and web applications.
-- Leveraging Python for web development and automation, making things work like magic.
-- Collaborating with designers and back-end developers to create seamless online experiences.
+- Collaborating to create seamless online experiences.

 ## 🌟 Expertise
 - HTML5, CSS3 and responsive design.